There are five main types of razors: cartridge razors, safety razors, disposable razors, straight razors, and electric shavers.

 Cartridge razors are a relatively modern invention and were introduced by Gillette in 1971 with the Trac II.

 Cartridge razors depend on a multi-blade razor that is replaceable.
 What makes cartridge razors unique from many other razors is that they rely on the hysteresis phenomenon, also know as lift-and-cut.
 Each razor blade on the end of a cartridge razor lifts and then cuts the hair lower.
-Compared to other razors, cartridge razors can provide close results.
+Compared to other razors, cartridge razors can provide reliably close results.

 Cartridge razors are easy to learn, making them suitable for beginners.
 Additionally, cartridge razors will rarely cut the skin thanks to improved mechanics, including a pivoting head and comb.